mahdeslami11/pyannote-audio/tutorials/pretrained/model/README.md

 test_file = {'uri': 'filename', 'audio': '/path/to/your/filename.wav'}
 ```

-Note that, in case of domain mismatch between your data and the `AMI` corpus, you might be better off [training your own models](../models/speech_activity_detection).
+Note that, in case of domain mismatch between your data and the `AMI` corpus, you might be better off [training your own models](../../models/speech_activity_detection) or [fine-tuning a pretrained one](../../finetune).

 ## Segmentation